ivanprytula/python-interview-prep/snake_path/pages/knowledge-scope.md

 # Developer Skills To Become a Successful Python Developer

-You often see them in vacancy description.
-Let's use more fancy words 😉
+~~Sometimes~~ Often you can see them in vacancy description.
+Let's use more <mark>fancy/stylish</mark> words

 1. Expertise in Core Python
 2. Sound Knowledge of Web Frameworks
 3. Object Relational Mappers (ORM)
 4. Good Debugging and Unit Test Skills